-- are allergic to paracetamol, guaifenesin, phenylephrine or any of the other ingredients (listed in section 6)

-- have a serious heart condition or cardiovascular disorder(s)

-- have high blood pressure (hypertension)

-- · have an overactive thyroid

-- have an enlarged prostate

-- have diabetes

-- have glaucoma, including closed angle glaucoma

-- have difficulty passing urine - are taking antidepressant drugs called monoamine oxidase inhibitors (MAOI's), or have taken them within the last 14 days these are medicines such as phenelzine, isocarboxazid and tranylcypromine - are taking beta-blocking drugs - are currently taking other decongestant drugs or stimulants (e.g. ephedrine, amfetamines and xylometazoline) - are taking a cough medicine called a cough suppressant. - Are taking tricyclic antidepressants such as imipramine, amitriptyline - suffer from kidney or liver problems, including alcoholic liver disease - have phaeochromocytoma.
+- are allergic to paracetamol, guaifenesin, phenylephrine or any of the other ingredients (listed in section 6) - have a serious heart condition or cardiovascular disorder(s) - have high blood pressure (hypertension) - have diabetes - have an overactive thyroid • have an enlarged prostate - have glaucoma, including closed angle - alaucoma have difficulty passing urine - are taking antidepressant drugs called monoamine oxidase inhibitors (MAOI's), or have taken them within the last 14 days - these are medicines such as phénelzine, isocarboxazid and - tranylcypromine • are taking beta-blacking drugs • are currently taking other decongestant drugs (e.g. ephedrine and

+- xylometazoline) or stimulants (e.g. dexamfetamine) • are taking a cough medicine called a - cough suppressant are taking tricyclic antidepressants such - as imipramine, amitriptyline - suffer from kidney or liver problems. - including alcoholiciliver disease • have phaeochromocytoma.
-Warnings and precautions

-Talk to your doctor or pharmacist before taking this medicine if you:
+Warnings and precautions Talk to your doctor or pharmacist before taking this medicine if you:

-- are pregnant or breast-feeding

-- have a very bad cough or asthma.
-See your doctor if your cough lasts for more than 5 days or comes back, or if you have a fever, rash or headache which won't go away

-- have circulatory disorders such as a condition called Raynaud's Phenomenon, which results from poor circulation in the fingers and toes

-- have angina

-- have severe stomach or intestinal problems

-- have an intolerance to some sugars

-- suffer with phenylketonuria, a rare, inherited metabolic disorder.
+- are preanant or breast-feeding - have a very bad cough or asthma.
+See your doctor if your cough lasts for more than 5 days or comes back, or if you have a fever, rash or a headache which won't go away - have circulatory disorders such as a condition called Raynaud's Phenomenon, which results from poor circulation in the fingers and toes - have angina - have severe stomach or intestinal problems - have an intolerance to some sugars • suffer with phenylketonuria, a rare,

-Other medicines and this medicine

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines especially:

-- medicines to treat high cholesterol levels which reduce the amount of fat in the blood such as colestyramine - medicines to control feeling sick or being sick such as metoclopramide or domperidone - medicines called anti-coagulants, which are used to thin the blood such as warfarin or other coumarins - you may take occasional doses of paracetamol but should consult your doctor if you need to take it on a regular basis - barbiturates (for epilepsy or to help you sleep), such as phenobarbitone - medicines to treat heart or circulatory problems, or to lower blood pressure (e.g. digoxin, guanethidine, reserpine, methyldopa) - medicines to treat migraine (e.g. ergotamine and methysergide) - beta-blockers (e.g. atenolol) or vasodilators (e.g. hydralazine) - phenothiazines used as sedatives (e.g. chlorpromazine, pericyazine and fluphenazine) - if you are going to have a general anaesthetic, as this may cause changes in heart rhythm - flucloxacillin (antibiotic), due to a serious risk of blood and fluid abnormality (high anion gap metabolic acidosis) that must have urgent treatment and which may occur particularly in case of severe renal impairment, sepsis (when bacteria and their toxins circulate in the blood leading to organ damage) malnutrition, chronic alcoholism, and if the maximum daily doses of paracetamol are used.
+- inherited metabolic disorder. - Other medicines and this medicine Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines especially: - medicines to treat high ¢holesterol levels which reduce the amount of fat in the - blood such as colestyramine medicines to control feeling sick or being sick such as metoclopramide or - domperidone medicines called anti-coagulants, which are used to thin the blood such as warfarin or other coumdrins - you may take occasional doses of paracetamol but should consult your doctor if you - need to take it on a regular basis • barbiturates (for epilepsy or to help you sleep), such as phenobarbitone medicines to treat heart or circulatory - problems, or to lower blood pressure, (e.g. digoxin, guanethidine, reserpine, methyldopa) • medicines to treat migraine (e.g. - ergotamine and methysergide) beta blockers (e.g. aténplol) or - vasodilators (e.g. hydralazine) phenothiazines used as sedatives (e.g. - chlorpromazine, pericydzine and fluphenazine) • if you are going to have a general - anaesthetic, as this may cause changes in heart rhythm flucloxacillin (antibiotic) due to a serious risk of blood and fluid - abnormality (high anion gap metabolic acidosis) that must have urgent treatment and which may occur particularly in case of severe renal impairment, sepsis (when bacteria and their toxins circulate in the blood leading to organ damage), malnutrition, chronic alcoholism, and if the maximum daily doses of paracetamol are used.

 Contains paracetamol.

-Do not take anything else containing paracetamol while taking this medicine.
+Do not take anything else containing paracetamol while taking this doctor or pharmacist for advice before taking this medicine.
+Other important information:

-This medicine with food and alcohol

-Do not drink alcohol (beer, wine, spirits etc) while taking this product.
+This medicine with food and alcohol Do not drink alcohol (beer, wine, spirits etc) while taking this product.

-Pregnancy, breast-feeding and fertility

-If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+Pregnancy, breast-feeding and fertility If you are pregnant or breast-feeding. think you may be pregnant or are planning to have a baby, ask your